 The 6 Best Technical SEO Audit Tools

-I’ve conducted multiple technical audits, and through much research, here are my top six SEO audit tools that are worth their weight in gold.
+We’ve conducted multiple technical audits, and through much research, here are our top six SEO audit tools that are worth their weight in gold.
 Screaming Frog SEO Spider is the best option for most people because it has an excellent feature set and a robust free plan.
 Download the free version today to get started.

 - Screaming Frog SEO Spider — Best for websites with under 500 URLs